 Contributions to a 529 plan are considered gifts to the beneficiary.
-The giver of the funds would have to file a gift tax return if the contributions exceed the annual gift tax exclusion, which is $15,000 per person in 2018.
+The giver of the funds would have to file a gift tax return if the contributions exceed the annual gift tax exclusion, which is $15,000 per person at the time this article was written.
 For a Missouri 529 MOST plan, a plan can have up to $325,000 of contributions added to the plan for the beneficiary.
 If a withdrawal from the account is not used for qualified education expenses, then the earnings on the principal are taxed at the owner’s tax bracket, with an additional penalty equal to 10% of the earnings.
 It is possible to have the 10% penalty waived under certain circumstances, such as if the student received a scholarship, or uses veteran’s education benefits.

 After graduation day has passed for the beneficiary, there might be some leftover funds in the Missouri MOST account.
 The account owner would still be taxed and penalized if the funds are taken out for any non-qualified expenses.
 To avoid the penalty and tax on the distributions, the owner of a Missouri MOST plan can change the beneficiary to a qualifying family member.
 To qualify for the transfer, the beneficiary must be a:

 - Son, daughter, stepchild, foster child, an adopted child, or a descendant of any of them;

 - Son or daughter of a brother or sister;

 - Brother or sister of father or mother;

 - Son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law;